Accounting Forensics, MSAF

 For more information on the paralegal profession and the type of work paralegals perform in different practice areas, visit the National Federation of Paralegal Associations and the National Association of Legal Assistants.

 For detailed information on the program’s admission process and costs, please click on the green button below labeled "Post-Baccalaureate Certificate" and then scroll down to the green-shaded area below the Testimonials section.

-To talk or meet with a representative of the program, please complete the form on the on this page or call (312) 281-3186.
+To talk or meet with a representative of the program, please fill out the form on this page or call (312) 281-3186.

 Performing Arts Administration, MA

 The Master of Arts in Performing Arts Administration is designed to hone the skills of current and aspiring administrators and to cultivate the next generation of great professionals within the field.
 Students in this selective program will take a broad range of courses in the areas of marketing, public relations, finance, development, technology, community engagement and more.
 Course work is taught by current and former senior administrators of the Chicago Symphony Orchestra, New York Philharmonic, Detroit Symphony Orchestra, and League of American Orchestras, among others, all of whom have firsthand knowledge and experience in the field.

 Government is the largest single employer in the Chicago metropolitan area, several health care organizations are among the top 25 area employers, and the nonprofit sector is growing more rapidly than ever.
 Be a leader in this rich practice of public service.